Ceci N'est Pas un Drone: Investigating the Impact of Design Representation on Design Decision Making When Using GenAI: Results

 \subsection{Study 2 - Engineering Students}

-Study 1 demonstrated that the number of options affects participants' choices, and we observed a different trend in the problem with 8 design options compared to the problems with 2 or 16 options.
-To determine whether the irregularity is significantly influenced by the order in which the design problems were presented, we conducted the second study.
 The participants in Study 2A and Study 2B are engineering students at the aforementioned U.S. research university.
 The design problems for Study 2A are presented in the order of 2-option, 8-option, and 16-option, and those in Study 2B are presented in the order of 2-option, 16-option, and 8-option.

 The results from Study 2A and Study 2B are first compared based on the accuracy of selecting the optimal designs.
-We performed two-way ANOVA tests on the design modality and the order in which the design questions are presented to see if the order of design questions would affect participants' choices.
-The results of the two-way ANOVA tests are shown in Table \ref{tab:cmu_class_cross_two_way_anova} below.
+We performed two-way ANOVA tests on the design modality and the order in which the design questions are presented to see if the order of design questions would affect participants' choices (Design problem with 2 options: Effect of Question Order $F(1, 375) = 0.172, p = 0.678$, Interaction Effect $F(2, 375) = 0.322, p = 0.725$.
+Design problem with 8 options: Effect of Question Order $F(1, 375) = 0.011, p = 0.917$, Interaction Effect $F(2, 375) = 0.035, p = 0.965$.
+Design problem with 16 options: Effect of Question Order $F(1, 375) = 2.235, p = 0.136$, Interaction Effect $F(2, 375) = 1.924, p = 0.147$).
 The order in which the design questions were presented did not significantly affect the accuracy of participants.

 Further, we performed an Extra‑Sum‑of‑Squares F–test on the participants' accuracy to determine if the order of design questions affects participants' overall responses.
 We compared two nested regression models, with the reduced model using "modality" and "question list" as predictors, and the full model using an additional predictor, "order of question list."
 The results suggest that there is no evidence that the additional variable (i.e., "order of question list") adds predictive power ($F(1, 1135) = 0.351, p = 0.553$).
-The patterns of responses collected from Study 2A and Study 2B are not statistically different.
-Therefore, the results of Study 2A and Study 2B will be combined as one study and presented together.
-The number of participants that have chosen each design is shown in Figures \ref{fig:sankey_cmu_class_comb_problem_1.png}, \ref{fig:sankey_cmu_class_comb_problem_2.png}, and \ref{fig:sankey_cmu_class_comb_problem_3.png}, with detailed distribution available in Appendix C, Tables \ref{tab:cmu_class_comb_dist_2}, \ref{tab:cmu_class_comb_dist_8}, and \ref{tab:cmu_class_comb_dist_16}.
+The patterns of responses collected from Study 2A and Study 2B are not statistically different. \textbf{Therefore, the results of Study 2A and Study 2B will be combined as one study and presented together.} The number of participants that have chosen each design and the participants' choice transitions are shown in Figures \ref{fig:sankey_cmu_class_comb_problem_1.png}, \ref{fig:sankey_cmu_class_comb_problem_2.png}, and \ref{fig:sankey_cmu_class_comb_problem_3.png} in Appendix C.